bgoonz/docs-collection/github/billing/managing-your-github-billing-settings/index.md

 ---
 title: Managing your GitHub billing settings
 shortTitle: Billing settings
-intro: 'Your account''s billing settings apply to every paid feature or product you add to the account.
+intro: "Your account's billing settings apply to every paid feature or product you add to the account.
 You can manage settings like your payment method, billing cycle, and billing email.
-You can also view billing information such as your subscription, billing date, payment history, and past receipts.'
+You can also view billing information such as your subscription, billing date, payment history, and past receipts."
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/managing-your-github-billing-settings
   - /articles/viewing-and-managing-your-personal-account-s-billing-information/